 The Edwards Aquifer Habitat Conservation Plan (HCP) Incidental Take Permit (ITP) requires a Net Disturbance and Incidental Take assessment to be conducted at the conclusion of each year for incorporation into the ITP Annual Report.
 Requirement M (1a and 2a) of the ITP specifically addresses minimization and mitigation activities associated with the HCP.
 This requirement stipulates that over the course of any given year no more than 10% of a covered species occupied habitat can be affected by HCP mitigation and restoration activities.
 Following quantification of net disturbance specific to these activities, incidental take was calculated for the disturbed areas.
 However, that is only part of the overall incidental take assessment.
 Incidental take associated with implementation of all other applicable HCP covered activities was then characterized and quantified to the degree practical.
 For a more detailed description of methodologies and species-specific results please refer to the Item M Net Disturbance (SECTION 1) and Incidental Take (SECTION 2) assessments of this technical memorandum.
-As in previous years, all 2022 assessments were performed in accordance with ITP requirements.
+As in previous years, all 2023 assessments were performed in accordance with ITP requirements.

-Table ES provides an overview of net disturbance percentages and a summary of incidental take for 2022.
+Table ES provides an overview of net disturbance percentages and a summary of incidental take for 2023.
 As shown in Table ES, only the Fountain Darter in the Comal System had a net disturbance when considering the project footprint for HCP mitigation and restoration activities overlaid on occupied habitat.
 The net disturbance was < 0.5% of the total occupied habitat for the Fountain Darter in the Comal system.
-In the San Marcos system, the Fountain Darter and San Marcos Salamander had net disturbance per this assessment with approximately 4.4% and < 0.5% of their total occupied habitat disturbed, respectfully.
-In summary, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2022.
+In the San Marcos system, the Fountain Darter and San Marcos Salamander had net disturbance per this assessment with < 0.5% of their total occupied habitat disturbed, respectfully.
+In summary, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2023.

 The incidental take assessment for the Comal system resulted in calculated incidental take for all four monitored species (Table ES) which is only typical in drought years.
-As expected, incidental take calculations for the Comal system exceeded those observed last year with respect to the Comal invertebrates.
+As expected with the extreme drought, incidental take calculations for the Comal system exceeded those observed last year and in 2014 for all four species.
 The primary cause for this increase was low total system discharge which resulted in expanded amounts of exposed surface habitat characterized as Comal invertebrate occupied habitat.
-For the San Marcos system, incidental take calculations were elevated in 2022 because the system experienced extreme drought.
-These lower-than-average flow levels and resulting loss of aquatic vegetation / habitat and elevated water temperatures led to these larger calculations.
-It is important to emphasize that the San Marcos River in 2022 experienced the lowest total system discharge since Edwards Aquifer Authority (EAA) biological monitoring plan implementation in 2000.
-Not surprisingly, the 2022 spring to fall reductions in aquatic vegetation were considerably greater than other "drought" years characterized over the past two decades.
+Over half of the incidental take calculated for the Fountain Darter was due to elevated water temperatures in the Upper Spring Run Section.
+For the San Marcos system, incidental take calculations were elevated in 2023 because the system experienced the lowest discharge conditions observed in the past two decades.
+These very low flow levels and resulting loss of aquatic vegetation / habitat and elevated water temperatures led to these larger calculations.
+It is important to emphasize that the San Marcos River in 2023 experienced the lowest total system discharge since Edwards Aquifer Authority (EAA) biological monitoring plan implementation in 2000.
+Not surprisingly, the 2023 spring to fall reductions in aquatic vegetation were considerably greater than other "drought" years characterized over the past two decades.